REDPalette12/UlverseDocs/docs/characters/kaylus.md

 ### **Kaylus’ Legacy**

 Kaylus is as much a force of nature as a being, and his presence leaves a lasting impression wherever he goes.
 Despite his chaotic tendencies, many Ulversians acknowledge the peculiar wisdom hidden in his actions.
 He embodies the Ulverse’s complexity—a balance of creativity and chaos, of unpredictability and ingenuity.

-### **Ozul Umbra, The Wanderer of Forms**

-Ozul Umbra, sibling to Umbra, is a being born from the void energy that defines their kin.
-Unlike Umbra, who embodies control and watchfulness, Ozul represents the fluidity of existence and the transient nature of identity.
-They are a humanoid void being, but their ever-shifting forms make them an enigma even among their own kind.